PrunaAI/ComfyUI_pruna/README.md

 ### Comparing Against Other Nodes: Efficiency and Quality Benchmarks

-Pruna’s Auto Caching in Taylor mode was benchmarked for the Flux dev model against two well-known cachine techniques: `TeaCache` and `First Block Cache`.
-We generated a single 1024×1024 image with 50 denoising steps for each prompt.
+Pruna’s Auto Caching in Taylor mode was benchmarked against the Flux dev model and two well-known cachine techniques: `TeaCache` and `First Block Cache`.
+We generated a single 1024×1024 image with 50 denoising steps for a diverse set of 65 prompts from the PartiPrompts dataset.
 We measured end-to-end latency, relative speedup, energy consumption (via CodeCarbon), CO₂ emissions, and image-quality scores.
 Compilation with `torch_compile` was applied on top of all caching algorithms.
 All the experiments were run on an NVIDIA L40S GPU.

 Using the recommended settings for `TeaCache` and `First Block Cache`, Auto Caching at `speed_factor = 0.4` delivers the same speedup as TeaCache, and at 0.3 rivals First Block Cache.
 However, in both cases Pruna maintains superior quality metrics.
 You can go even faster (up to a 5.6× boost at 0.2), but you should always have a look if the quality degradation is acceptable for your use case.